nyfelix/restest/readme.txt

 This is the root of ResTest.

 ---------------------------------------
-  For a description of see:
+  For a description of the project see: http://nyfelix.github.com/restest/
-  http://nyfelix.github.com/restest/
 ---------------------------------------